beauwilliams/Vimage/README.md

-# Vimage --> Automated Fully Featured Neovim Container Image
+# Vimage --> Automated Fully Featured Neovim Containers

 ## What this is